MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-auto-train-forecast.md

 # [Python SDK](#tab/python)

-You use the [automl factory functions](/python/api/azure-ai-ml/azure.ai.ml.automl#azure-ai-ml-automl-forecasting) to configure forecasting jobs in the Python SDK.
+You use the [AutoML factory functions](/python/api/azure-ai-ml/azure.ai.ml.automl#azure-ai-ml-automl-forecasting) to configure forecasting jobs in the Python SDK.
 The following example shows how to create a [forecasting job](/python/api/azure-ai-ml/azure.ai.ml.automl.forecastingjob) by setting the [primary metric](how-to-configure-auto-train.md#primary-metric) and set limits on the training run:

 ```python
 from azure.ai.ml import automl